labu4bd/angular-codepen/README.md

-# MyApp
+# Angular-Codepen

+Very nice codepen project with Angular.
+No coding or custom markup required!
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

 ## Development server